alanjameschapman/yahtzee/README.md

 ### __Terminal Window Size__

 This app was originally designed to fit a terminal screen size of 80 columns by 24 rows.
 Due to this constraint, I have used a clear_display function to minimize the amount of information displayed on the screen at any one time.
-Even so, there were times (such as the rules screen screen) where the screen size was intentionally exceeded to enable the user to see all the information in one place, albeit with scrolling.
+Even so, there were points in the flow (such as the rules screen) where the screen size had to be intentionally exceeded to enable the user to see all the information in one place, albeit with scrolling.

 Some rows were repeating due to conflict between terminal size and clear_display function.
-This is a known bug which occurs if some rows are hidden from view when clear_display function is used.
+This is a known bug in Heroku which occurs if some rows are hidden from view when clear_display function is used.

 Columns and rows were increased from 80 and 24 to 100 and 40 respectively.